void-linux/void-packages/Manual.md

 <a id="quality_requirements"></a>
 ### Quality Requirements

-Follow this list to determine if a piece of software or other technology may be permitted in the Void Linux repository.
-Exceptions to the list are possible, and may be accepted, but are extremely unlikely.
-If you believe you have an exception, start a PR and make an argument for why that particular piece of software, while not meeting the below requirements, is a good candidate for the Void packages system.
+To be included in the Void repository, software must meet at least one of the following requirements.
+Exceptions to the list are possible, and might be accepted, but are extremely unlikely.
+If you believe you have an exception, start a PR and make an argument for why that particular piece of software, while not meeting any of the following requirements, is a good candidate for the Void packages system.

 1. System: The software should be installed system-wide, not per-user.